Kelvinskell/CloudApp/README.md

 - The Frontend accepts user credentials and supplies them to a RESTful **API Gateway**
 - The API Gateway invokes an **Express Step Function.**
 - The frontend also exposes an _Admin_ dashboard for viewing statistics and performimg administrative actions.
+  - The admin page contains other implementations such as user creation capability, application usage statistics and Stop-instance capability.

 This layer can only access the logic tier but not the Data tier.